epomatti/azure-vm-cni/README.md

 Confirm that `cloud-init` has complete successfully.

+Manually select the Service Endpoint Policy as it was having circular dependency issues.

 Connect via SSH to the virtual machine.

 Run the command to star the app container: